codehsbooks/apjava/Basic-Java/user-input.md

 To read the user's input as a double, we use ``readDouble("String prompt")``.
 This allows us to ask the user how many miles they have traveled, how much an item costs, or any other numerical value that has a decimal.

+Here is an example of how we would ask the user for how many miles they have traveled, and then print the input:

 ## Input of Booleans